fourscoreandmore/fourscoreandmore.org/scores-of-scores/notes-for-transcribers.md

 - Edition of manuscript sources is often more complicated: please get in touch to discuss individual cases.
 - If in doubt, ask your reviewer!

-## Metadata' text on the score and online
+## Metadata text on the score and online

 - **Title, composer, and lyricist** (for lieder) should already be present in their respective fields of the 'score properties' box and displayed on the score.
 The naming convention on musescore.com should likewise have been handled by the reviewer/central team.
 Let us know if you spot any errors (do not make changes unless agreed with your reviewer).
 - **Dedication:** We use a separate 'Vertical Frame', above the main 'Title frame' with text centred, italic, 9pt.
 Again, please leave this as it is.